ModbusScope/ModbusScope/docs/pages/user_manual.md

 ## Storing and reusing configuration

-Typically the same set of registers are needed.
+Typically the same set of registers is needed.
 The configuration of registers as described in the previous section can be stored and reloaded through an *.mbs* file.
-Storing the settings as *.mbs* file can be done through the *File > Export Settings...* and reloading them from the *.mbs* file can be done through *File > Load Project File...*
+Storing the settings as *.mbs* file can be done through the *File > Export Settings...* and reloading them from the *.mbs* file can be done through *File > Load Project File...* or by dragging an *.mbs* file into the application.

 ## Graph view

 #### Start/stop log

-Once some registers are added, the actual logging can be done. *ModbusScope* tries to communicate through the active *ModbusControl* instance.
-Make sure *ModbusControl* is set-up and working correctly.
+Once some registers are added, the actual logging can be started. *ModbusScope* will communicate with the Modbus TCP slave defined in the connection settings.
+This slave can also be a Modbus TCP to Modbus RTU bridge like *ModbusControl*.
+Make sure Modbuscontrol is active and communication to the Modbus RTU slave is working correctly.

-Then press the *Start Logging* button. *ModbusScope* will start logging and automatically add the values to the graph.
+Then press the *Start Logging* button. *ModbusScope* will start logging and will automatically add the values to the graph.

 > **NOTE**: When restarting the logging using the *Start Logging* button any data already present in the graph will be cleared.